 Is there guidance for tutors on how to explain why we ask these questions, especially around wellbeing?

-Yes – there is a specific section within the tutors Q&A document that answers this question.
-The learner information leaflet also sets out that these kinds of questions are asked, and explains why.
+Yes – there is a specific section within the Tutor FAQ document that answers this question.
+The learner information leaflet also sets out that these kinds of questions are asked and explains why.

 Due to the questions asked in the survey around wellbeing, the survey may identify learners who are struggling.
 Is there anything we can do around safeguarding?